 Andy WoodView Profile

-The value insolvency practitioners (IPs) can bring to creditors of an insolvent company is often overlooked or misunderstood.
+The value insolvency practitioners (IPs) can bring to creditors of an insolvent company is often overlooked.

 I have recently reviewed 120 cases where I have taken lead appointments over the last 2/3 years, and one of the common frustrations of being an insolvency practitioner is hearing from creditors the common retort; ‘I can’t see any reason to complete a proof of debt, as the assets always go on your fees and the creditors get nothing’.